ivattyue/SC-Tune/README.md

 ### Main codes

-The main codes to implement sc-tune method is in `transformers/trainer.py` and `transformers/trainer_utils.py`.
+The main codes to implement sc-tune method are in `transformers/trainer.py` and `transformers/trainer_utils.py`.

 ## Acknowledgement